christensonb/AlienVault_Demo/README.md

 # AlienVault
-This is a test for AlienVault
+This is a test for AlienVault, to create a Django application.

 ￼AlienVault Python/Django Coding Test